pelias-deprecated/vagrant/README.md

 Tweaking things
 ---------------
 * the pelias_settings.rb file is your primary means of overriding any default values
-* as an example, let's presume you want to load osm data for locations in Italy and Germany:
+* as an example, let's suppose you want to load osm data for a location in Germany:

 #### geonames
 * multiple geoname countries can be loaded by editing the geonames array followed by `vagrant provision` (or `vagrant up` if you haven't yet started the instance):